-We are committed to generating lasting value for both our business and society by prioritising the well-being and development of our employees, suppliers, and communities. upholding stringent health and safety practices and targets, we place great emphasis on upskilling our workforce with sustainability and growth.
-At the same time, we have strengthened supply chain, leveraging the new Programme (PSSP) to enhance long-term sustainability and resilience among our vendors.
+We are committed to generating lasting value for both our business and society by prioritising the well-being and development of our employees, suppliers, and communities.
+Alongside a sharp focus on upholding stringent health and safety practices and targets, we place great emphasis on upskilling our workforce with the expertise needed to drive sustainability and growth.
+At the same time, we have strengthened oversight of human rights and ethical conduct across our supply chain, leveraging the new PETRONAS Supplier Support Programme (PSSP) to enhance long-term sustainability and resilience among our vendors.